-Q. What is vacuum and when should I run this?
+Q37) What is a vacuum and when should I run this?

 VACUUM reclaims storage occupied by deleted tuples.
 In normal GPDB operation, tuples that are deleted or obsoleted by an update are not physically removed from their table.
 They remain present on disk until a VACUUM is done.
 Therefore, it is necessary to do VACUUM periodically, especially on frequently-updated table.

-Q. What is difference between vacuum and vacuum full?
+Q38) What is the difference between vacuum and vacuum full?

 Unless you need to return space to the OS so that other tables or other parts of the system can use that space, you should use VACUUM instead of VACUUM FULL.

-Q. What is Analyze and how frequence should I run this?
+Q39) What is Analyze and how frequency should I run this?